 * NOTE: John Simon was married to Sarah Russell Blood on September 20th 1807 in Boston by Reverend W. Baldwin.

 Well, no mention of pirates.
 Turns out he was a cooper (barrel maker), which I suppose makes sense since he's from the wine capital of France.
 And no wonder they were captured by a British ship, since they were at war!
 Britain and France had just resumed their ongoing wars at the beginning of the year after a short year and a half of peace.
-Not sure if he was originally on a military vessel or not; but at the time (1803-1804)Napoleon's France was desperately trying to restore French rule and slavery on the island of San Dominique.
+Not sure if he was originally on a military vessel or not; but at the time (1803-1804)Napoleon's France was desperately trying to restore French rule and slavery on the island of San Dominique (now Haiti).